-In December, 2009, China announced increases on import tariffs for fuel oil and jet fuels, commencing 2010.
+China's membership of the World Trade Organization (WTO) since 2005 has made for plenty of changes to its import/export taxation regime.
+In December 2009, China announced increases on import tariffs for fuel oil and jet fuels, commencing 2010.
 Both tariffs were increased by 1%, to 3% for fuel oils, and to 6% for jet fuels.
-The change does not, however, affect tariffs on diesel and gasoline, the tariff for which remain at 1%; this tariff was introduced in 2008, reduced from 5-6%.
+The change does not, however, affect tariffs on petrol and diesel, the tariff for which remain at 1%; this tariff was introduced in 2008, reduced from 5-6%.

 The increase in fuel tariffs aims to reduce energy consumption and help combat pollution in China.

-The June, 2010, decision to abolish tax rebates to commodity exporters ended what the US considered ‘unfair subsidies’, though the effects on Chinese steel producers could be serious.
-The removal of the rebates, which amounted to 9% for steel production, were effective from July 15, 2010 and affected the production of hot rolled steel, coil, some narrow cold-rolled coil products and hot-dipped galvanized coil.
+The June 2010, decision to abolish tax rebates to commodity exporters ended what the US considered ‘unfair subsidies’, though the effects on Chinese steel producers could be serious.
+The removal of the rebates, which amounted to 9% for steel production, were effective from 15 July 2010 and affected the production of hot rolled steel, coil, some narrow cold-rolled coil products and hot-dipped galvanized coil.
 China also announced the removal of 5% rebates for the production of starch, ethanol and copper products, including bars, wires and some nickel products.
 China is the world’s biggest producer of many base metals and also one of the world’s biggest consumers.

 The move is also intended to reduce output for export because of the huge internal demand in China for base metal production, as well as easing trade tensions between China and in particular, the US.
 China’s steel exporters have already fallen foul of anti-dumping measures imposed by the US government, partly because of the tax rebates which it regards as unfair.